adreeana/adreeana/README.md

 ### Hi there 👋

+I am Adriana.

+I am a mom and in my spare time a software engineer solving problems and building things.

+I love to run, play chess, wolves, cats and chocolate.

 <!--
 **adreeana/adreeana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.